 Anxiety disorder due to a medical condition includes symptoms of intense anxiety or panic that are directly caused by a physical health problem.

-Generalized anxiety disorder includes persistent and excessive anxiety and worry about activities or events — even ordinary, routine issues.
+It includes persistent and excessive anxiety and worries about activities or events — even ordinary, routine issues.

 The worry is out of proportion to the actual circumstance, is difficult to control and affects how you feel physically.
 It often occurs along with other anxiety disorders or depression.